 Pause

 Marc Hom is a Danish photographer known for his iconic photography of celebrities like Cher, Lenny Kravitz, Alexander, McQueen, Quentin Tarantino, Taylor Swift, Amy Winehouse, and many more.
 What made this particular exhibition all the more interesting and special is that while Marc is Danish, he and his family call Cooperstown home.
-We had the chance to talk to Mark about this exhibition and living in Cooperstown ( that can be found here).
+We had the chance to talk to Mark about this exhibition and living in Cooperstown (that can be found here).
 But the question is what brought Marc to Cooperstown.

-After you visit this world-class museum, take a short journey down to the Otego resort.
+After you visit this world-class museum, take a short journey down to The Otesaga Resort Hotel.
 A large hotel, restaurant, and resort also sits upon Ostego Lake.
 While it certainly gives off The Shinning’s Overlook Hotel energy, the inside is appropriately modern, with several restaurants featuring food and drink on par with your favourite spot in the city.
 After your meal, cocktail, and/or massage at the spa, spend some time around the giant communal fire pit overlooking Blackbird Bay on the lake, which is the perfect spot to watch the sunset.
 Don’t be surprised if you start conversing with people at the table next to you or down by the fire pit as you walk the grounds.
 Everyone is here from out of town and having a good time.

 Your second day in Cooperstown starts with a delicious, locally sourced “homemade” (it’s someone’s home) breakfast prepared how you want it, with all your dietary restrictions and considerations considered.
 After you finish your cup of custom blend Landmark Inn coffee roasted at Stagecoach Coffee, located just off the main street, you can head out for the day.